zyro23/grails-spring-websocket/README.md

 To install the plugin into a Grails application add the following line to your `build.gradle` dependencies section:

-	compile "org.grails.plugins:grails-spring-websocket:2.0.0.M3"
+	compile "org.grails.plugins:grails-spring-websocket:2.0.0.RC1"

-Currently, the plugin is only published to bintray, so make sure you got the `jcenter()` repository added in your `build.gradle` repositories section.
+The plugin is published to bintray, and linked to `grails/plugins` as well as `jcenter`.
+If you face difficulties resolving the dependency, add the `jcenter()` repository to your `build.gradle` repositories section.

 ## Usage